gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins/README.md

 1. Switch to Azure IoT Central in your browser.
 2. Select the **Devices**, then the **Azure Sphere** template, then your device.
 3. Select the **Form** tab.
-4. Azure Sphere devices with builtin buttons, press **Button A** or **Button B** to update the **Actual Temperature** property in IoT Central.

-    >Note, IoT Central does not update immediately, it might take a minute or two for the Actual Temperature property to change.
+    >Note, Azure IoT Central does not update immediately.
+It might take a minute or two for the device telemetry to be displayed.

-    Virtual button press events are generated for Azure Sphere devices that do not have builtin buttons.

 ![](resources/iot-central-display-telemetry.png)